Bare bottom reefing

 - Even more significantly, DSBs provide a significant amount of substrate to harbor beneficial bacteria that add life-sustaining biological filtration capacity to the tank

-- Shallow areas of the DSB provide ‘the usual’ filtration steps of turning ammonia into nitrite and nitrite into nitrate
+- Shallow areas of the DSB provide ‘the useful’ filtration steps of turning ammonia into nitrite and nitrite into nitrate, effectively improving your water parameters

 - Deep areas of DSB (areas where oxygen can’t reach) actually harbor bacteria that take nitrates OUT of the water, essentially lowering aquarium nitrates